 Around 9 am, I got a call from the secretary at Kyle’s school that “coach Wallace fell out in the gym”.
 I could tell she was a little rattled, but I didn’t hear “alarm” in her voice.
 She said that I needed to come out to the school.
 I honestly thought he had fainted, and needed me to come drive him home.
 I left work, and headed to his school which is about 20 miles from town.
 I called my dad and asked him to pray for Kyle, and that I didn’t really know what was going on.
 I then called my sister in law, Jamie and asked for prayers too.
 I was about 10 miles from the school when the secretary called me again to update me.
 She said she didn’t know any details, but that the Bentonia Volunteer Fire Department was there and they were still doing CPR…

 They said I could go back in the gym if I wanted.
 I walked back in, much more slowly than before, to see his body covered by a sheet.
 I knelt beside him and pulled the sheet back, and tried to soak up every last second of life and warmth in his body.
 I kissed his face and his eyelids and smelled his hair.
+I slowly slid down and lay by his side, and tried to get as much of my body as close to his body one last time.
 I stuffed his large fingers in between mine, so that I could feel what it felt like to hold his hand one more time.
 Holding hands with Kyle always “hurt” just a little.
 My hands are small, and when his fingers are intertwined with mine, it stretched my fingers apart.
 I wanted to feel that feeling one more time.
 All time was in a vacuum, but what felt like just a few minutes, I suddenly I felt a heavy weight fall on top of me while I was still on the floor over Kyle’s body.
 It was my Dad.
 On his knees beside us, my father cried for me and for my husband .
 He said “Big Guy” and “Son” over and over.
 My pastor was there within minutes also, and was praying over us.
 Then My dad prayed over me and Kyle’s body on the floor of the gym.
 It was hands down the closest I have ever felt to the Holy Spirit in my life.

 Shortly after we prayed, we all got up and went to the front office.
 Kyle’s older brother Brock and his wife Jamie had just gotten to the school.
 Someone brought be Kyle’s belongings, and Brock held his brothers shoes and Cried out in complete desperation.
 I remember feeling so sad for Brock as he banged his brother’s shoe on the table.
 I took Brock to the gym, but Kyle was already on the ambulance, headed to the state hospital for autopsy.
 Brock never got to see his brother that day.
 In a quiet state of shock and disbelief, we all began heading back to my house, which would be the beginning of several days of a foggy, jumbled haze of chaos, grief, love, and sadness as we mourned my husband in the days before his funeral.